-A simple way to grow your savings is by investing in certificates, which are sometimes called certificates of deposit (CDs) or Share Certificates.
-They are a great way to save money because you can choose terms to suit your saving needs.
+A simple way to grow your savings is by investing in Certificates, which are sometimes called certificates of deposit (CDs) or Share Certificates, and are a great way to save money because you can choose terms to suit your saving needs.
 When you invest in a certificate, you consent to leave money in that account for a predetermined amount of time, for an agreed-upon return on investment.
 Depending on what you’re saving for, you can use different saving strategies to maximize that return.
 Let’s look at three savers who take different approaches to saving.

 Saving in the Short Term